 - LORES mode is 40 pixel wide, 48 pixel tall in 16 colors!
 While it seems quite low by today’s standards, it is reasonably fast and straightforward to program for.
 This is the mode used to edit the “play-field”, then watch the cells evolve, in my port of the Game of Life.

-- HIRES is the mode used by most graphical programs and games of the time.
+- HIRES is the mode used by most graphical programs and games at the time.
 It is 140 pixel wide, 192 pixel tall in 6 colors.
-BUT… relying on many oddities, it is not as easy to grasp nor program than the LORES mode.
+BUT… relying on many oddities, it is not as easy to grasp nor program for than the LORES mode.
 More precisions later.

 - MIXED mode allow to use the bottom of the screen of LORES and HIRES mode to display four lines of text.